Track Grade: Walking Track

 Duration of Event: 5 – 6 hours

-Lying in the heart of the scenic Kahuterawa Valley, the Sledge Track brings you face to face with the majesty of New Zealand’s native environment.
+We bus out for 30 minutes to the Kahuterawa Valley Carpark.
+This loop walk is guided by Ian Arygle a local historian with many interesting tales to tell.
+We start the walk up the Back Track to Scotts Road and then down into the Arapuke Forest, a new forest full of new constructed walking and mountain bike tracks.
+After walking thnrough the forest park we walk over the new swing bridge to join the well known Sledge Track that lies in the heart of the scenic Kahuterawa Valley.
+This track brings us face to face with the majesty of New Zealand’s native environment.
 From towering ancient trees to fantastic examples of this country’s unique fauna; from rocky waterfalls to trickling streams, massive boulders and tranquil surrounds – this track offers a journey into the essence of Aotearoa, land of the long white cloud.
 The Sledge Track is also home to some interesting fauna including the carnivorous New Zealand native land snail and its main food source the large native worm.
 This worm can grow up to 60cm long.
 Also found is a rare centipede that lives under the leaf litter along the track and a large bush dragonfly.

 Bookings are essential – no ticket sales on the day.